mikro-orm/mikro-orm/docs/docs/defining-entities.md

 ## Virtual Properties

-You can define your properties as virtual, either as a method, or via JavaScript `get/set`.
+We can define our properties as virtual, either as a method, or via JavaScript `get/set`.

 Following example defines User entity with `firstName` and `lastName` database fields, that are both hidden from the serialized response, replaced with virtual properties `fullName`